 Geographic Coverage & Study Sites

-The source data spans 7 Arctic subregions, including:
+The source data spans seven Arctic subregions, including:

 - Canada: Herschel Island, Horton Delta, Tuktoyaktuk peninsulas, Banks Island